coulgreer/NumberedDoorGame/README.md

 #### Mouse
  - Use the mouse to highlight elements, numbers and doors.
 This is an alternative to using the arrow keys.
- - Use MOUSE 1 to select a highlighted element.
+ - Use MOUSE 1 to select an element.
 This is an alternative to pressing the ENTER key.

 ## How to Play
  - The goal of the game is to add the available numbers together in order to get the digital root of the door.